mriver90/CHIMERA/CHIMERA for WINDOWS/README.md

   <img src="https://github.com/user-attachments/assets/47fbd0d9-b016-4771-bd2c-87c4656a66a0" alt="Run with Elevated Privileges" width="200" height="400">

 #### 2.1.
 Install Python
- - After a few seconds, the executable file will check for the availability of Python version 3.9.7 in your system.
-If it’s not available, it will download and begin the installation
+After a few seconds, the executable file will check for the availability of Python version 3.9.7 in your system.
+If it’s not available, it will download and begin the installation.

  - The installation process requires user interaction, and a pop-up dialog box for Python installation will appear